mbezdek/confabularium/stories/the-residue.md

 **April 24**

 Mira turned seventeen.
-We made dinner together — she wanted to, not me, she proposed it — and it took three times as long as it needed to and the risotto was gluey and Marcus said it was perfect with such sincerity that I believed him.
+We made dinner together — she wanted to, not me, she proposed it — and it took three times as long as it needed to and the risotto was gluey and Ken said it was perfect with such sincerity that I believed him.

 Mira was laughing about it at the table.
 Telling Theo about the first attempt, which we'd thrown out.
 And I looked at her face — the way it moves when she's happy, still half a child, still my particular child — and the weight was there, the way it always is.
 But it was sharing space with something else.
 Something that had no name either but was not pulling me down.